 - Except at the drip loop, at no time less than 12-feet above final grade

 - Where overhead service drop conductors terminate at a through-the-roof raceway or mast, there is a maximum of 6-feet of conductor length over the roof

 - A minimum of 18–inches of clearance above any part of a sloped roof

-- The service mast must be no more than 4-feet from the edge of the roof measuring horizontally
+- The electrical service masts must be no more than 4-feet from the edge of the roof measuring horizontally

-- The service mast should not be more than 3-feet vertically above the roof line; most utilities will require bracing or guy wires for additional support of any mast that is taller than 3-feet.
+- The electrical service masts should not be more than 3-feet vertically above the roof line; most utilities will require bracing or guy wires for additional support of any mast that is taller than 3-feet.